Primary production: Global

 In areal terms, it was estimated that land production was approximately 426 g C m−2 yr−1 (excluding areas with permanent ice cover), while that for the oceans was 140 g C m−2 yr−1.
 Another significant difference between the land and the oceans lies in their standing stocks - while accounting for almost half of total production, oceanic autotrophs only account for about 0.2% of the total biomass.

-Estimates
+Present and Past Estimates

-Primary productivity can be estimated by a variety of proxies.
-One that has particular relevance to the geological record is Barium, whose concentration in marine sediments rises in line with primary productivity at the surface.
+Present day primary productivity can be estimated through a variety of methodologies including ship-board measurements, satellites and terrestrial observatories.
+Historical estimates have relied on biogeochemical models and geochemical proxies.
+One example is using barium, where barite concentrations in marine sediments rise in line with carbon export production at the surface.

+Another example is using the triple oxygen isotopes of sulfate.

+Together these records suggest large shifts in primary production throughout Earth's past with notable rises associated with Earth's Great Oxidation Event (approximately 2.4 to 2.0 billion years ago) and the Neoproterozoic (approximately 1.0 to 0.54 billion years ago).

 Human impact and appropriation

-Human societies are part of the Earth's NPP cycle, but exert a disproportionate influence in it.
+Human societies are part of the Earth's NPP cycle but disproportionately influence it.
 In 1996, Josep Garí designed a new indicator of sustainable development based precisely on the estimation of the human appropriation of NPP: he coined it "HANPP" (Human Appropriation of Net Primary Production) and introduced it at the inaugural conference of the European Society for Ecological Economics.
-HANPP has since been further developed and widely applied in research on ecological economics as well as in policy analysis for sustainability.
-HANPP represents a proxy of the human impact on Nature and can be applied to different geographical scales and also globally.
+HANPP has since been further developed and widely applied in research on ecological economics and in policy analysis for sustainability.
+HANPP represents a proxy of the human impact on nature and can be applied to different geographical and global scales.